faceyacc/grooves/client/README.md

 > App that allows you to track trends in your music taste and sort your favorite tracks by danceability, energy, and tempo.

 ## Usage
-Run the following command in the root directory
+Run the following command in the root directory:

 ```sh
 npm start